-Breakdown Details Amount (USD in millions) Co-creation projects expenses To cover co-creation projects in which diverse stakeholders take part in initiatives that are designed to achieve the Expo's theme, Designing Future Society for Our Lives .
+Breakdown Details Amount (USD in millior Marketing and advertising expenses •Co-creation projects expenses To cover co-creation projects in which diverse stakeholders take part in initiatives that are designed to achieve the Expo's theme, Designing Future Society for Our Lives .
 Such co-creation initiatives can be on-site as well as through the Online Platform.
-These expenses also cover support for implementation of ideas and solutions brought by co-creation, operation of the Best Practice Areas, production of thematic exhibitions, operation and management of Theme Pavilions, implementation of thematic experience programmes, and others.
-78 Advertising expenses Domestic advertising expenses (34) To cover planning and implementation of promotions in Japan and public relation activities to attract domestic participants as well as production of logos and characters and operation of information centres, etc. 76 •Overseas advertising expenses (28) To cover implementation of activities that are designed to raise awareness of the Expo and to attract visitors from overseas, public relations activities to attract participants from overseas, hosting of international symposiums, and attending of the BIE General Assembly, etc. Media relations expenses (14) To cover operation of the press centre and other press-related activities, press previews, and implementation of publicity, etc. Events expenses To cover staging official events such as the opening and closing ceremonies as well as planning and staging of the daily shows and evening shows hosted by the Organiser.
-54 Site management expenses Site operation and management expenses (138) To cover on-site transport systems, security, first aid, firefighting, cleaning, etc., management and supervision of on-site service providers, as well as expenses for land use of the Expo site.
-(Note: The Official Participants will not be charged land rent.
-The Organiser will, however, make land use payments to Osaka City for the area and period of rent for which it will charge Non-official participants.)
-268 •Facility management expenses (60) To cover maintenance and management of utility services facilities including electricity, gas, water, and sewerage, etc., as well as telecommunications facilities.
+These expenses also cover support for implementation of ideas and solutions brought by co-creation, operation of the Best Practice Areas, production of thematic exhibitions, operation and management of thematic pavilions, implementation of thematic experience programmes, and others.
+Domestic advertising expenses To cover planning and implementation of promotions in Japan and public relation activities to attract domestic participants as well as production of logos and characters and operation of information centres, etc. Overseas advertising expenses To cover implementation of activities that are designed to raise awareness of the Expo and to attract visitors from overseas, public relations activities to attract participants from overseas, hosting of inter- national symposiums, and attending of the BIE General Assembly, etc. •Media relations expenses To cover operation of the press centre and other press-related activities, press previews, and imple- mentation of publicity, etc. Events expenses To cover staging official events such as the opening and closing ceremonies as well as planning and staging of the daily shows and evening shows hosted by the Organiser.
+Site management expenses •Site operation and management expenses To cover on-site transport systems, security, first aid, firefighting, cleaning, etc., management and supervision of on-site service providers, as well as expenses for land use of the Expo site.
+(Note: The Organiser will make land use payments to Osaka City only for area and period of rent which it will charge land rent for to participants.)
+Facility management expenses To cover maintenance and management of utility services facilities including electricity, gas, water, and sewerage, etc., as well as telecommunications facilities.
 Utility expenses fall into this category too.
-(Note: Utilities, including electricity, gas and water supply, will be collectively paid by the Organiser and later paid back as a utility service charge by participants which will be booked as the Organiser's revenues.) •Visitor service expenses (70) To cover on-site visitor reception and information, visitor forecasting, and operation of the Guest House.
-Association management expenses To cover administrative costs including the Association's staff salaries and office rent, interest on borrowings from financial institutions, and the research and study as a part of the preparation of the Expo.
-101 Other expenses Transport and customs-related expenses/ housing-related expenses (123) Transport and customs-related expenses are to cover (1) visitor transportation including the operation and management of off-site car parks and the operation of shuttle buses between off-site car parks and the site, and (2) customs cargo handling expenses for exhibits and other custom-related expenses.
-Housing-related expenses are to cover provision of housing to domestic and international participants, including the staff housing for official participants.
-160 •Payment to BIE (12) The Organiser will pay BIE an amount corresponding to 2 % of admission fees (USD 11.6 million by the latest estimate).
-Contingency fund (25) This fund is set aside for contingency.
-Total 737
+(Note: Utilities, including electricity, gas and water supply, will be collectively paid by the Organiser and later paid back as a utility service charge by participants which will be booked as the Organiser's revenues.)
+Visitor service expenses To cover on-site visitor reception and information, visitor forecasting, and operation of the Guest House.
+Association management expenses To cover administrative costs including the Association's staff salaries and office rent, interest on bor- rowings from financial institutions, and the research and study as a part of the preparation of the Expo.
+1 Other expenses Transport and customs-related expenses To cover (1) visitor transportation including the operation and management of off-site car parks and the operation of shuttle buses between off-site car parks and the site, and (2) customs cargo handling expenses for exhibits and other custom-related expenses.
+1 Payment to BIE The Organiser will pay BIE an amount corresponding to 2% of admission fees (USD 11.6 million by the latest estimate).
+Housing-related expenses To cover provision of housing to domestic and international participants, including the staff housing for official participants. •Contingency fund This fund is set aside for contingency.
+Total 73